Radicalware/Haste/README.md

 UServer.ps1
     a.
 Helps you create dedicated servers for testing
     b.
-Helps you configure client game windows on specific screens
+Helps you configure client game windows on specific screens UEBuild.ps1
+    * Builds the Game Client
+    * Builds the Server
+    * Builds the Editor
+UECook.ps1
+    * Cooks the Game Client
+    * Cooks the Game Server
+WipeProject.ps1
+    * Clears out all generated files and starts you off clean RenameProject.ps1
+    * Renames all the files required to change the name of your game
+    * This is much more time-consuming than it sounds w/o/ the script

 ****************************************************************************************************